fsuri/Basil_SOSP21_artifact/README.md

 ### Using a control machine (skip if using local machine)
 When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and may need to export the LD_LIBRARY_PATH for the Java dependencies (see section "Install Dependencies") before building.
 You will need to do this everytime you start a new control machine because those may not be persisted across images.

-Connect to your control machine via ssh: `ssh <cloudlab-user>@control.<experiment-name>.<project-name>.utah.cloudlab.us.`  You may need to add `-pg0` to your project name. (i.e. if your project is called "sosp108", it may need to be "sosp108-pg0" in order to connect.
-Find out by Trial and Error.).
+Connect to your control machine via ssh: `ssh -A <cloudlab-user>@control.<experiment-name>.<project-name>.utah.cloudlab.us`.
+It is crucial that you connect using the `-A` setting in order to transfer your local ssh-agent (that manages the ssh key you registered with Cloudlab) to the control machine.
+You may need to add `-pg0` to your project name in order to connect, i.e. if your project is called "sosp108", it may need to be "sosp108-pg0" in order to connect.
+Find out by Trial and Error.

 ### Using a custom profile (skip if using pre-supplied profile)